 No one has favorited this theater yet

-Opened as the Hippodrome Theatre of Varieties on 23rd December 1907, it was Sheffield’s largest theatre.
+Opened on 23rd December 1907 as Barrasford’s Hippodrome presenting music hall acts and films projected from the Barrascope.
+It was soon renamed Hippodrome Theatre of Varieties and was Sheffield’s largest theatre.
 It stood in Cambridge Street just up the road from the Moss Empire chain’s Empire Theatre, which it was built to rival.
 Seating capacity was 2,730 plus standing spaces for many more and had it Sheffield’s largest stage.
 It was under the control of Thomas Barrasford’s Vaudeville Circuit and attracted the big Music Hall stars of the day.

 The façade was in terra cotta, with granite pillars and marble enrichments.
 Over the central portico was the name of the theatre in stone, surrounded by designs symbolic of art, music and drama.
 The auditorium was made up of stalls, circle and gallery, the cantilever circle having the longest girder ever used in a theatre.
 There were also four boxes on either side of the proscenium arch.